-Morning or night, pastrami makes a perfect meal.
+Morning or night, navel pastrami makes a perfect meal.
 And here’s my fav ways to enjoy it.

-My friends always lovingly, of course, laugh at me that I can eat anything fleishigs at 11 a.m., especially when pastrami is involved.
+My friends always lovingly, of course, laugh at me that I can eat anything fleishig at 11 a.m., especially when pastrami is involved.
 Don’t you agree that it’s perfect for brunch?
-There’s something so comforting about a tender, slow cooked, hot pastrami.
+There’s something so comforting about a tender, slow-cooked, hot pastrami.
 Anytime, any given day.

 If you are wondering why I love pastrami so much you are probably cooking yours wrong.
 So, let me teach you a valuable lesson in pastrami prep.

 There are many kinds of pastrami.